spirosavlonitis/phoenix_password/README.md

 :characters=>[0,1,2,3,4,5,6,7,8,9],:cmb_length=>[6,7,8]})
 ```

+check_fraction:

-check_fraction is also optional if not set it's by default set to 2 meaning 1/2 of the total combinations.You can set it to a greater value if you want to create checkpoint sooner, a vale of 4 will mean that when about 1/4 of the total combinations is tested a checkpoint is set and the program exits.I recommend that you use even numbers as a check_fraction value.
+Is optional if not set it's by default set to 2 meaning 1/2 of the total combinations.You can set it to a greater value if you want to create checkpoint sooner, a vale of 4 will mean that when about 1/4 of the total combinations is tested a checkpoint is set and the program exits.I recommend that you use even numbers as a check_fraction value.

 If you are dealing with an odd number of total combinations say 11**6=1771561 using the 2 fraction will result in you having to do three iterations of the program before you get the full amount of combinations: